Control certificate functions#

 Local Stability

-Stability properties hold near the equilibrium
+Stability properties hold for initial conditions near equilibrium

-Common in nonlinear systems
+Typical in nonlinear systems

 Global Stability